History of the Teller–Ulam design: North Korea

 North Korea claimed to have tested its miniaturised thermonuclear bomb on January 6, 2016.
 North Korea's first three nuclear tests (2006, 2009 and 2013) had a relatively low yield and do not appear to have been of a thermonuclear weapon design.
 In 2013, the South Korean Defense Ministry had speculated that North Korea might be trying to develop a "hydrogen bomb" and such a device might be North Korea's next weapons test.
 In January 2016, North Korea claimed to have successfully tested a hydrogen bomb, but only a magnitude 5.1 seismic event was detected at the time of the test, a similar magnitude to the 2013 test of a 6–9 kt atomic bomb.
 Those seismic recordings have scientists worldwide doubting North Korea's claim that a hydrogen bomb was tested and suggest it was a non-fusion nuclear test.
 On September 9, 2016, North Korea conducted their fifth nuclear test which yielded between 10 and 30 kilotons.

 On September 3, 2017, North Korea conducted a sixth nuclear test just a few hours after photographs of North Korean leader Kim Jong-un inspecting a device resembling a thermonuclear weapon warhead were released.
-Initial estimates in first few days were between 70 and 160 kilotons and were raised over a week later to range of 250 to over 300 kilotons.
+Initial estimates in the first few days were between 70 and 160 kilotons and were raised over a week later to range of 250 to over 300 kilotons.
 Jane's Information Group estimated, based mainly on visual analysis of propaganda pictures, that the bomb might weigh between 250 and 360 kg.